imonlius/interactive-neurons/DEVELOPMENT.md

 2020-04-29: Refactored Node as an abstract class with DataNode and ModuleNode subclasses.

+2020-04-30: Added MNIST data loading methods.

+2020-05-02: Added utility graph methods (ContainsDirectedGraph, CountConnectedComponents, AreNodeInputsSatisfied, NodesAndLinksConsistent, ContainsTopologicalCycle) for use when building flashlight model from network.

 TODO:
-1. Add Dataloader class (with DataNode counterpart).
-2. Add graph algorithms for network checking.
-3. Implement machine learning part.
+1. Implement ML model.
+(Create a fl::Container subclass that takes nodes and links as inputs, validates them using utility graph methods, then builds model with utility graph methods).
+2. Implement trainer class.
+(Trains ML model with pre-set LR, batch size, number of epochs, optimizer, etc).
-4. Add graph display of machine learning loss.
+2. Add graph display of machine learning loss.